pi1541/Pi1541/README.md

 TODOs
 -----
-- Option B, split IEC lines
+- Testing of Option B, split IEC lines
 - PWM/DMA Soundoutput
-- Rotary Input
 - Make the webserver useful
 - Allow static IP Adresses for faster startup, to be configured in `options.txt`
 - Make execution more efficient wrt.
 CPU usage to keep temperature lower, use throtteling to protect the Pi.